-Even if you have been an RFP warrior for only a short time, you probably have dealt with security questionnaires containing hundreds of questions.
+If you’ve dealt with security questionnaires before, you know they can contain hundreds of questions.
 As data privacy concerns grow and data breaches become more damaging, your customers will expect increasingly more robust security programs.
 For you, as a vendor, this means you’ll need to demonstrate practices your company has put in place to protect customers’ data against thousands of threat sources and hackers.

 My goal in this article is to increase your security questionnaire “savviness”—and save you many, many hours—by showing you how to start building a reusable library of documents and answers.
 By the end of this post, I aim to increase your knowledge of types of questions and documents requested in a typical security questionnaire.
 Hopefully, with this extra bit of knowledge at your fingertips, you will be better equipped and feel more confident in dealing with security questions yourself (and perhaps not go looking for your friend in IT).